robotraconteur/robotraconteur/docs/python/source/tutorial/iRobotCreatePythonExample.rst

 After the setup the robot is driven a bit and then pauses to allow the user to try out the functionality.
 The ``RobotRaconteurNode`` is shutdown automatically when the program exits.

-..
-[1]
-   The uniqueness guarantee depends on the quality of available entropy.

-..
-[2]
-   The “NodeID" lookup is implemented using the the “StartServerAsNodeName” function in ``LocalTransport``.